 Powerful movements, which challenged systematic racism and inequality that exists within our society, were brought into focus in 2020.
-We have used these movements as an opportunity to better understand racial biases within our own organization and to break down organizational barriers where they exist.
-We see diversity as an incredible strength, and we actively work to cultivate conversation and understanding through our diversity, equity, and inclusion programs.
+We have used these movements as an opportunity to better understand racial biases within our own organization and to break programs.